 1. Answer a Few Basic Questions

-Betterment has a best-in-class user interface and makes it easy to get started.
-Below is what their home page will look like if you head over there.
+Betterment also has a best-in-class user interface which adds to the ease of use.
+Below is a preview of what their home page will look like if you head over there.

-So, from there, you click one of the two dark blue buttons:
+From there, you click one of the two dark blue buttons to get started:

 - “Start Investing” in the bottom left corner, or